 Recognizing those who've made a difference.

-Every few months, Harvard GlobalWe will recognize an individual who's had a significant, positive impact on global women's empowerment.
+Harvard GlobalWe has devoted this "Influencer" section to individuals who have had a significant, positive impact on global women's empowerment.
 It is our goal to celebrate and honor the extraordinary efforts of those who have made a difference, and to bring these individuals' achievements to light for our membership.
 To recommend individuals we should feature, please write to email@example.com.

 Harvard GlobalWE is proud to recognize the efforts of Dr. Teas, a pioneer in girls' education initiatives worldwide.
 Her commitment to the empowerment of women and girls has spanned decades, and has had a significant impact on generations of individuals, families and communities throughout the developing world.